Nat-the-Kat/caixianlin_remote_shocker/README.md

 * remote: H-880V-TX-V1.0
 * shocker: H-880B-RX-V2.0

+##Encoding

+please refer to "remote signal decoding.txt"

+this was provided by [EasyTheTruth](https://github.com/EasyTheTruth)

 ## Shock pwm captures

 The transformer is switched at a fixed frequency of 666 hz.